Web Dev Journey

 Area 6 — Search Console and rankings (10 minutes)

-- Queries the client does not expect — these reveal how Google has categorised the site
+• Queries you did not expect to show up — these reveal how Google has categorised your site

-Without Search Console access, use Google's site: operator: site:theirdomain.com shows how many pages Google has indexed and which ones it considers most important.
+Without Search Console access yet, use Google's site: operator: site:yourdomain.com shows how many pages Google has indexed and which ones it considers most important.

-By the end of this checklist you have a prioritised list of issues across six areas.
+By the end of this checklist you have a concrete list of issues across six areas.
 Group them by effort and impact:

-Quick wins (1–3 hours each): GBP completion, title tag rewrites, NAP corrections, HTTPS migration Medium effort (1–2 days each): Schema implementation, service page rewrites, citation cleanup Ongoing: Review acquisition system, GBP post cadence, Search Console monitoring
+Quick wins (1–3 hours each): GBP completion, title tag rewrites, NAP corrections, HTTPS migration — most of these you can do yourself this week.
+Medium effort (1–2 days each): Schema implementation, service page rewrites, citation cleanup — worth doing yourself if you're comfortable editing your site, or handing to a developer if not.
+Ongoing: Review acquisition system, GBP post cadence, Search Console monitoring — these need a routine more than a one-time fix.

 What to read next